Pillars of Support – Part 2: Building Product

 - Advocate for customers and actively seek opportunities for improvement, knowing that they always have a say in what we do next.

-As we’ll see in the final post of this series, it also empowers them to have a valuable contribution in the validation phase of each development cycle.
+As we’ll see in the last part of this series, it also empowers them to have a valuable contribution in the validation phase of each development cycle.